-Pregnancy
+Pregnancy:

 There are no or limited amount of data (less than 300 pregnancy outcomes) from the use of indapamide in pregnant women.
-Prolonged exposure to thiazide during the third trimester of pregnancy can reduce maternal plasma volume as well as uteroplacental blood flow, which may cause a foeto-placental ischaemia and growth retardation.
+Prolonged exposure to thiazide during the third trimester of pregnancy can reduce maternal plasma volume as well as uteroplacental blood flow, which may cause a foetoplacental ischaemia and growth retardation.

-Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
+Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.

-As a precautionary measure, it is preferable to avoid the use of indapamide during pregnancy.
+As a precautionary measure, it is preferable to avoid the use of Indapamide during pregnancy.

-Breast-feeding
+Breast-feeding:

 There is insufficient information on the excretion of indapamide/metabolites in human milk.
-Hypersensitivity to sulphonamide-derived medicines and hypokalaemia might occur.
+Hypersensitivity to sulfonamide-derived medicines and hypokalaemia might occur.
 A risk to the newborns/infants cannot be excluded.

-Indapamide is closely related to thiazide diuretics which have been associated, during breast-feeding, with decrease or even suppression of milk lactation.
+Indapamide is closely related to thiazide diuretics which have been associated, during breast feeding, with decrease or even suppression of milk lactation.
 Hypersensitivity to sulphonamide-derived medicines and hypokalaemia might occur.
 Indapamide is not recommended during breast-feeding.